Fox Creek (Bryant Creek tributary)

+Fox Creek is a south flowing stream in Douglas and Wright counties in Missouri, United States, that is a tributary of Bryant Creek.

+Description

-Fox Creek is a south flowing stream in Douglas and Wright counties of the southern Missouri Ozarks.
-It is a tributary to Bryant Creek.
-The stream source is about three quarters of a mile east of Missouri Route C just southeast of the town of Norwood in southern Wright County.
+The creek's headwaters is about three quarters of a mile east of Missouri Route C just southeast of the town of Norwood in southern Wright County.
 The stream flows in a meandering southerly direction past Denlow on Missouri Route 76; east of Champion; just west of Gentryville on Missouri Route 14; and Bertha to its confluence with Bryant Creek just south of Bertha.
 The elevation of the confluence is 722 ft.